marcinbudny/eventstore_exporter/README.md

 ## Changelog

+### 0.10.2

+- FIX: ability to properly load config files

 ### 0.10.1

-* FIX: fixed memory leak occurring when calls to ESDB fail
+- FIX: fixed memory leak occurring when calls to ESDB fail

 ### 0.10.0

-* BREAKING: The `is_master` and `is_slave` metrics are now only exported for ES version 5, while `is_leader`, `is_follower`, `is_readonly_replica` for ES versions 20.6+
+- BREAKING: The `is_master` and `is_slave` metrics are now only exported for ES version 5, while `is_leader`, `is_follower`, `is_readonly_replica` for ES versions 20.6+
-* BREAKING: The `cpu_scaled` metric is only available for ES version 5
+- BREAKING: The `cpu_scaled` metric is only available for ES version 5
-* FEATURE: It is now possible to get subscription parked message count even if Atom Pub over HTTP is disabled (requires ES 21.2+)
+- FEATURE: It is now possible to get subscription parked message count even if Atom Pub over HTTP is disabled (requires ES 21.2+)
-* FEATURE: Updated Grafana dashboard to include parked message count and oldest parked message age and also adjusted member status presentation to the breaking change - update to dashboard revision 7
+- FEATURE: Updated Grafana dashboard to include parked message count and oldest parked message age and also adjusted member status presentation to the breaking change - update to dashboard revision 7
-* OTHER: Docker image is now based on Go 1.16.3
+- OTHER: Docker image is now based on Go 1.16.3

 ### 0.9.0

-* FEATURE: parked message metrics (note: enable them with `--enable-parked-messages-stats` flag)
+- FEATURE: parked message metrics (note: enable them with `--enable-parked-messages-stats` flag)

 ### 0.8.1

-* FIX: in some cases /stats endpoint scrape will fail due to missing Accept header - see #13
+- FIX: in some cases /stats endpoint scrape will fail due to missing Accept header - see #13

 ### 0.8.0

-* FEATURE: support for ES 20.6 - see #12
+- FEATURE: support for ES 20.6 - see #12
-* FEATURE: option to ignore invalid certificates on HTTPS connection - see #11
+- FEATURE: option to ignore invalid certificates on HTTPS connection - see #11
-* FIX: moved to stateless metrics, that should fix the problem (without a workaround) of zombie metrics after projection / member / subscription has been removed
+- FIX: moved to stateless metrics, that should fix the problem (without a workaround) of zombie metrics after projection / member / subscription has been removed

 ### 0.7.0

-* FIX: for items of variable count (queues, drives, projections, subscriptions, members) the exporter should not return items that have been removed (see #7)
+- FIX: for items of variable count (queues, drives, projections, subscriptions, members) the exporter should not return items that have been removed (see #7)

 ### 0.6.0

-* FEATURE: add HTTP Basic auth to support EventStore 5.0.2+ (see #6)
+- FEATURE: add HTTP Basic auth to support EventStore 5.0.2+ (see #6)
-* FIX: when status code of http call does not indicate success, the exporter will now log a message and it won't report metrics
+- FIX: when status code of http call does not indicate success, the exporter will now log a message and it won't report metrics

 ### 0.5.0

-* FEATURE: new metrics for detecting cluster node status: `eventstore_cluster_member_is_slave` and `eventstore_cluster_member_is_clone`
+- FEATURE: new metrics for detecting cluster node status: `eventstore_cluster_member_is_slave` and `eventstore_cluster_member_is_clone`

 ### 0.4.0

-* FEATURE: persistent subscription metrics
+- FEATURE: persistent subscription metrics

 ### 0.3.0

-* FEATURE: added drive metrics
+- FEATURE: added drive metrics

 ### 0.2.0

-* FIX: missing `eventstore_process_memory_bytes` metric
+- FIX: missing `eventstore_process_memory_bytes` metric
-* BREAKING: `eventstore_projection_events_processed_after_restart` metric renamed to `eventstore_projection_events_processed_after_restart_total` to comply with Prometheus metric naming rules
+- BREAKING: `eventstore_projection_events_processed_after_restart` metric renamed to `eventstore_projection_events_processed_after_restart_total` to comply with Prometheus metric naming rules

 ### 0.1.1

-* experimenting with dockerhub tags
+- experimenting with dockerhub tags

 ### 0.1.0

-* Initial version
+- Initial version